COSC-499-W2025/capstone-project-team-19/docs/API.md

         ```
     - **Error Responses**:
         - `400 Bad Request`: No valid projects found for the given IDs
-        - `401 Unauthorized`: Missing X-User-Id header
+        - `401 Unauthorized`: Missing Authentication header
         - `404 Not Found`: User not found

 - **Edit Resume**